Developing to Spec: Part 13 – Keeping It Simple

 Just a couple of dollars a month from each of you will make a huge difference, and has already resulted in me upping my blogging rate to be five days a week!

-Posted on November 26, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder, Starfinder.
+Posted on November 26, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.